Possibility of ferro-octupolar order in Ba$_2$CaOsO$_6$ assessed by X-ray magnetic dichroism measurements: results

 \section{results}

-High-quality polycrystalline samples of Ba$_2$CaOsO$_6$ were synthesis and characterized as described in Ref.~\cite{okamoto}.
-Figure~\ref{fig2} shows XAS and XMCD spectra taken at $T=10\ \text{K}$ and $60\ \text{K}$ under the magnetic fields of $B =\pm$ 7 T. In Fig.~\ref{fig3}, the spectra after background subtraction are compared with multiplet calculation.
-(For experimental details including the background subtraction, see Appendix~\ref{xmcd}.)
-The XAS spectra show a double-peak structure both at the $L_3$ and $L_2$ edges [Figs.~\ref{fig2}(a) and (b), respectively], reflecting the $t_{2g}$-$e_g$ ligand-field splitting of $\Delta_{\rm LF}\sim$ 4 eV of the Os $5d$ level [defined in Fig.~\ref{fig1}(b)].
+Figure~\ref{xasxmcd} shows XAS and XMCD spectra taken at $T=10\ \text{K}$ and $60\ \text{K}$ under the magnetic fields of $B =\pm$ 7 T. (For experimental details, see Appendix~\ref{xmcd}.)
+The XAS spectra show a double-peak structure both at the $L_3$ and $L_2$ edges [Figs.~\ref{xasxmcd}(a) and (b), respectively], reflecting the $t_{2g}$-$e_g$ ligand-field splitting of $\Delta_{\rm LF}\sim$ 4 eV of the Os $5d$ level [defined in Fig.~\ref{ediagram}(b)].
 This $\Delta_{\rm LF}$ value is nearly identical to the value deduced from the O $K$-edge XAS measurement~\cite{okamoto}.
 Only the XAS peaks arising from transition to the $t_{2g}$ states show finite XMCD signals.
-The XMCD intensity at the Os $L_{2}$ edge [Fig.~\ref{fig2}(d)] is high ($\sim 1\%$ of XAS) while that at the Os $L_{3}$ edge [Fig.~\ref{fig2}(c)] is extremely low ($\lesssim 0.1\%$).
+The XMCD intensity at the Os $L_{2}$ edge [Fig.~\ref{xasxmcd}(d)] is high ($\sim 1\%$ of XAS) while that at the Os $L_{3}$ edge [Fig.~\ref{xasxmcd}(c)] is extremely low ($\lesssim 0.1\%$).
 Such highly $L_3$-$L_2$ asymmetric XMCD intensities have also been observed in some ferrimagnetic double-perovskite oxides containing Os~\cite{MorrowXMCD,VeigaXMCD}.
-The XMCD sum rules yield the induced orbital and `effective' spin magnetic moments (see Appendix~\ref{xmcd}) of $M_\text{orb}=-0.016\mu_\text{B}/{\rm Os}$ and $M_\text{spin}^\text{eff}=0.058\mu_\text{B}/{\rm Os}$ at $T=10\ \text{K}$, and $M_\text{spin}^\text{eff}$ decreases by 0.004 $\mu_{\rm B} $ at $T=60\ \text{K}$.
+The XMCD sum rules yield the induced orbital and `effective' spin magnetic moments (see Appendix~\ref{xmcd}) of $M_\text{orb}=-0.016 \af{\pm 0.002} \mu_\text{B}/{\rm Os}$ and $M_\text{spin}^\text{eff}=0.058 \af{\pm 0.007} \mu_\text{B}/{\rm Os}$ at $T=10\ \text{K}$, and $M_\text{spin}^\text{eff}$ decreases by \af{$\sim$}0.004 $\mu_{\rm B} $ at $T=60\ \text{K}$.
 The relatively large unquenched orbital magnetic moment suggests that the strong SOC of Os $5d$ orbitals indeed plays an important role in the electronic structure of Ba$_2$CaOsO$_6$.